 • Remove the dish from the oven, uncover, and sprinkle with crushed corn chips.
 Sprinkle the remaining cheese on top and bake about 10-15 minutes or until the cheese melts.

-• Garnish with sour cream, chopped cilantro and sliced green onions.
+• Garnish with sour cream, cilantro, and sliced green onions.
+Enjoy!

 Calories: 432kcalCarbohydrates: 28gProtein: 27gFat: 23gSaturated Fat: 12gCholesterol: 90mgSodium: 1105mgPotassium: 391mgFiber: 2gSugar: 5gVitamin A: 749IUVitamin C: 5mgCalcium: 198mgIron: 3mg